-Allowance Staff category Application % of standard rate \$ Payable Leading hand-11- 20 employees Trades staff Where the leading hand is in charge of 11-20 employees 4.80 41.57 per week Leading hand- more than 20 employees Trades staff Where the leading hand is in charge of more than 20 employees 6.10 52.83 per week Explosive power tools Maintenance staff (inclusive only of carpenters or joiners); and trades staff Where required to operate explosive power tools 0.15 1.30 per day Grindstone Maintenance staff (inclusive only of carpenters or joiners) Where grindstone or wheel is not made available by the employer 0.64 5.54 per week Relieving officer Security staff Where appointed as a relieving officer (relieves at short notice another security officer, a display roster is not required and 24 hours' notice of shift will be given where possible) 2.94 25.46 per week
+Allowance Staff category Application % of standard rate \$840.83 \$ per hour unless stated otherwise Leading hand Trades staff Where the leading hand is in charge of more than three employees 3.04 3-10 employees 25.56 per week 40.36 per week 6.10 more than 20 or more employees 51.29 per week Explosive power tools Maintenance staff (inclusive only of carpenters or joiners); and trades staff Where required to operate explosive power tools 0.15 1.26 per day Grindstone Maintenance staff (inclusive only of carpenters or joiners) Where grindstone or wheel is not made available by the employer 0.64 5.38 per week Relieving officer Security staff Where appointed as a relieving officer (relieves at short notice another security officer, a display roster is not required and 24 hours notice of shift will be given where possible) 2.94 24.72 per week

-C.1.4 Adjustment of wage-related allowances
+C.1.3 Adjustment of wage related allowances

-Wage-related allowances are adjusted in accordance with increases to wages and are based on a percentage of the standard rate as specified.
+Wage related allowances are adjusted in accordance with increases to wages and are based on a percentage of the standard rate as specified.

-C.2 Expense-related allowances
+C.2 Expense related allowances

-C.2.1 The following expense-related allowances will be payable to employees, subject to the terms in the table:
+C.2.1 The following expense related allowances will be payable to employees, subject to the terms in the table:

-Allowance Application \$ payable Overtime meal allowance - Weekdays: when the employee has worked approved overtime beyond the ordinary hours of work for more than 2 hours 16.61 per occurrence - Saturday and Sunday: when the employee has worked approved overtime for more than 5 hours - Will not be paid if the employee can reasonably return home for a meal and then resume duty or a meal is provided by the employer Accommodat ion, meals and incidental expenditure when travelling Where the employee is absent overnight on employer business.
-Employer business includes attending a course or conference on a residential live-in basis in respect of which the employer has agreed to meet the accommodation living expenses Reimbursement of reasonable expenses or a reasonable allowance to cover the cost of meals, accommodation, and incidental expenditure Reimbursem ent of fares Where required to travel on employer business unless otherwise authorised, must travel on public transport or employer supplied vehicle Reimbursed of the reasonable cost of travel upon production of receipts Overtime Where required to work overtime at a time when usual means of transport are not available Not eligible for paid overtime If directed to work other than his/her reasonable hours of duty and is not eligible to receive payment for overtime Reimbursement of difference between the normal cost of travel and the cost actually incurred through the use of a reasonable alternative means of transport.
-Not eligible for paid overtime reimbursed for all reasonable travel expenses necessarily incurred Vehicle Where an employee is authorised to use his/her own motor vehicle in the performance of his/her duties Allowance in accordance with the Australian Taxation Office guidelines as at 1 July each year Uniform/prot ective clothing Where items are required by the employer in the performance of the employee's dutiesAllowance does not apply if the items are Allowance equivalent to the purchase price of any uniforms, overalls or protective
+Allowance Application \$ Overtime meal allowance • Weekdays: when the employee has worked approved overtime beyond the ordinary hours of work for more than two hours \$16.10 per occurrence • Saturday and Sunday: when the employee has worked approved overtime for more than five hours • Will not be paid if the employee can reasonably return home for a meal and then resume duty or a meal is provided by the employer Accommodation, meals and incidental expenditure when travelling Where the employee is absent overnight on employer business.
+Employer business includes attending a course or conference on a residential live-in basis in respect of which the employer has agreed to meet the accommodation living expenses Reimbursement of reasonable expenses or a reasonable allowance to cover the cost of meals, accommodation, and incidental expenditure Reimbursement of fares Where required to travel on employer business unless otherwise authorised, must travel on public transport or employer supplied vehicle Reimbursed of the reasonable cost of travel upon production of receipts Overtime Where required to work overtime at a time when usual means of transport are not available Not eligible for paid overtime If directed to work other than his/her reasonable hours of duty and is not eligible to receive payment for overtime Reimbursement of difference between the normal cost of travel and the cost actually incurred through the use of a reasonable alternative means of transport.
+Not eligible for paid overtime

+Allowance Application \$ reimbursed for all reasonable travel expenses necessarily incurred Vehicle Where an employee is authorised to use his/her own motor vehicle in the performance of his/her duties Allowance in accordance with the Australian Taxation Office guidelines as at 1 July each year Uniform/protective clothing Where items are required by the employer in the performance of the employee's duties Allowance does not apply if the items are provided by the employer Allowance equivalent to the purchase price of any uniforms, overalls or protective clothing